kristinemlarson/gnssIR_python/README.md

 * nav - is using the GPS nav message.
 The main plus is that it is available in near real-time.
 A nav file only has GPS orbits in it, so you should not use this option if you want to do true multi-GNSS reflectometry.

 * sp3 - is using the IGS sp3 file, so again, your RINEX file does not have to be be GPS only, but you won't get any non-GPS data because it doesn't have the orbit.

 * gbm - is currently my only option for getting a multi-GNSS orbit file.
 This is also in sp3 format.
 The gbm file comes from the group at GFZ.
+There are other good multi-GNSS files, but I picked this because it has Beidou.
+However, it currently takes a few days to show up in the archives, so you cannot use it and expect near real-time results.

 If the orbit files don't already exist on your system, the rinex2snr.py code attempts to pick them up for you.
 They are then stored in the ORBITS directory.

-Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL, but only low-rate data are accessed.
+Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL, but generally only low-rate (15 or 30 sec) data are accessed.
 There are some other download functions in gps.py - but I do have not implemented them all.
+Feel free to borrow those codes.

 There is a high-rate option, but it only works for UNAVCO.
 Use -rate 1 to get 1 second data.

-There is also a decimator, but it uses teqc to do that decimation.
-So if you have not installed teqc, it will not work.
+There is also a decimation option, but it uses **teqc** to do that decimation.
+If you have not installed teqc, it will not work.
 Example call:  -dec 30 will decimate to 30 seconds.

 The SNR files created by this code are stored in REFL_CODE/YYYY/snr in a subdirectory